anindyasarup/learning-go/Writerside/topics/hello-world-in-go.md

 ```go
 package main
 ```
+- Every file of 'Go' code has a `package` declaration at the top.
+- A `package` in 'Go' is a way to organize and group related Go source code files together.
+It provides a namespace for the code within it.
-Every file of 'Go' code has a package declaration at the top.
-Here, the package is referred to as main - as it builds into an executable 'Go' program, that is, we can run this program standalone.
+- Here, the `package` is referred to as main - as it builds into an executable 'Go' program, that is, we can run this program standalone.
+  It acts as the main entry point for the program.

 ```go
 import fmt
 ```
+- The `import` statement in Go is used to include code from other packages into your program.
+It allows you to use functions, types, and variables defined in other packages.
+- When you `import` a package, you make its code accessible in your Go source file.
+- You can `import` multiple packages in a single Go source file.
-Here, we import the 'fmt' package from the standard library.
-We are importing it because we make use of it in the 'main' function.
+- Here, we `import` the `fmt` package from the standard library.
+We are importing it because we make use of it in the `main` function.

 ```go
 func main() { }
 ```
-The 'main' function is the entry point to the program.
-Every 'Go' program starts execution at the top of the 'main' function.
+- The `main` function is the entry point to the program.
+- Every 'Go' program starts execution at the top of the 'main' function.
+- When the `main` function finishes executing, your program exits

 ```go
 fmt.Println("hello world")